TEAMMATES/teammates/docs/development.md

 If you started the server in the background, use any method available in your OS to stop the process at port `8080`.

-If the server is running in the foreground, press `Ctrl + C` (or equivalent in your OS) to stop it or run the above command in a new console.
+If the server is running in the foreground, press `Ctrl + C` (or equivalent in your OS) to stop it.

 ## Building front-end files